Azure Cost Management Setup

 break

-data = self._get(next_link)
+data = self._request("GET", next_link)

-logger.info("Ingested %d cost records for scope %s", len(all_rows), self.scope)
+logger.info("Ingested %d cost records for scope %s", len(records), self.scope)

-return all_rows
+return records

 if __name__ == "__main__":

-SUBSCRIPTION_ID = os.getenv("AZURE_SUBSCRIPTION_ID")
+subscription_id = os.getenv("AZURE_SUBSCRIPTION_ID")

-if not SUBSCRIPTION_ID:
+if not subscription_id:

 raise ValueError("AZURE_SUBSCRIPTION_ID environment variable is required.")